 The first thing I realized was, cash goes quick.
 The FOOD envelope budget accounted for groceries and eating out and that envelope started to empty itself, seemingly overnight.
-When you pay cash for your groceries, you never leave home without your coupons, because you can’t afford to miss a deal.
-So, I was thankful for the tips the coupon Queen gave us a few weeks back.
+When you pay cash for your groceries, never leave home without your coupons.

 I also learned that I spend A LOT of unnecessary money.
 It’s so easy to swipe a card without thinking.
 You never actually FEEL the cash leaving your account.
 When you force yourself to pay with actual dollar bills, it hurts a little to hand over that money.
 My spending habits began to change almost immediately.